Grief Workshop

 Sunset

 We offer small group grief workshops in New England several times each year.
-These are intensive 3-4-day residential events for people who are stuck in emotional pain due to a major loss.
+These are intensive three to four day residential events for people who are stuck in emotional pain due to a major loss.
 Our location is in western Massachusetts.

 I've been leading these workshops/retreats for over twenty years.
 Hundreds of people have attended to find relief from emotional pain.

-Most of us cannot navigate the territory of feelings very well.
+Many of us need help navigating the territory of feelings.
 We react to events with emotions such as grief, anger, and fear, but often, we get caught up in the feelings.
 They take over, and we are at their mercy.

-Major losses, such as those of a child, a parent, a husband or wife, a relative, or a pet can keep us stuck in turmoil.
+Significant losses, such as those of a child, a parent, a husband or wife, a relative, or a pet, can keep us in turmoil.

-Our New England grief workshops help people come back to all their resources for healing in the present.
-Our workshops are designed to help people work through their emotions.
+Our New England grief workshops help people reconnect with all their resources for healing in the present.
+They are designed to help people work through their uncomfortable emotions..

 Participants report opening to deep peace, relief, and a renewed sense of joy.
 You can read about past retreatants' experiences here.